oxuva/long-term-tracking-benchmark/README.md

 Note that the CodaLab account is per human, not per tracker.
 Do *not* create a username for your tracker.
 The name of your tracker will appear when you add it to the results repository (point 6 of this tutorial).
-**Note:** Since we need to approve all the requests (to make sure that people do not create multiple accounts) your request might be pending for a few hours.
 Please choose a username that enables us to identify you, such as your real name or your GitHub account.

 To submit the results, create a zip archive containing all predictions in CSV format (as described above).